legit-gaming/legit-gaming.github.io/week1/Goals.md

 3. Solve math problems
 4. Create a random number
 5. Create functions
+6. Use alerts
+7. Variable scope
-6. Use if statements
+8. Use if statements
-7. Grab data from a webpage
+9. Grab data from a webpage
-8. Using buttons and alerts
+10. Use buttons and alerts

 ### 1. Print with console.log